blgraf/MovieColour/README.md

 With the help of [FFmpeg](https://ffmpeg.org/) to extract frames, the program analyses each frame of the desired video file and determines the most relevant colour of that frame based on different methods, e.g. the most frequent colour.
 And then creates a wallpaper-sized image from it.

 ## Installation
-Clone the repo and execute the `publish.bat` file.
-This will create a self-contained .exe file in `release/`.
+Download the [latest release](https://github.com/blgraf/MovieColour/releases/latest) and run the `exe` file.
-One day there will be a release page.
 ### Requirements
 - .NET 6
 - Windows 10+